 Now that the patient has an understanding of what makes their pain worse, the next focus should be to make them aware of posture and movement habits that will help not only reduce their pain but also help the injury recover.

-Part of this process will be to analyse their pain triggers and aggravators, break them down and re-learn to do them in more back sparing ways.
+Part of this process will be to analyse their pain triggers and aggravators, break them down and re-learn to do any aggravating tasks in more back sparing ways.

 It is useful here to think of the back as having a bank account.
 Pain triggers and aggravators deplete the account.
 When the account is low enough, pain and re-injury occurs.
 So how do we reduce those withdrawals and ensure we can maintain as large a bank account as possible?